learn-with-devops/devops/Docker/Docker-Swarm.md

 Initial Setup Process

-	- Create one 3 CentOS servers and make 1 server as Master and 2 as Slave/Worker nodes
+	- Create 3 CentOS servers and make 1 server as Master and 2 as Slave/Worker nodes

     - Open the following ports on all servers.